scare-scale/ScareScale/src/content/movie/final-destination-2-2003.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /tKnmfO5lAyu8hpTZMyMaI4lhZpJ.jpg
+synopsis: "When Kimberly has a violent premonition of a highway pileup she blocks the freeway, keeping a few others meant to die, safe...Or are they?
+The survivors mysteriously start dying and it's up to Kimberly to stop it before she's next."
 ---
-When Kimberly has a violent premonition of a highway pileup she blocks the freeway, keeping a few others meant to die, safe...Or are they?
-The survivors mysteriously start dying and it's up to Kimberly to stop it before she's next.